MaryPazM/Ravoth_BIOL548T_project/_README.md

 I will analyse abundance data of redback salamanders (Plethodon cinereus) collected from Bruce Peninsula National Park.

 Come back later for more details about the project!

+The reviewer for this project is Mary Paz.